zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 ---
-title: "OQL v2 features"
+title: "OQL Version 2 Features"
+linktitle: "OQL V2 Features"
 url: /refguide/oql-v2/
 weight: 100
 ---

-## OQL v2 features
+## Introduction

 In Studio Pro version 10.17, we introduced OQL v2.
-It is necessary to switch to OQL v2 in order to enable View entities, see [View entities](/refguide/app-settings/#enable-view-entities) app setting.
+You will have to switch to OQL v2 in order to enable View entities.
+See the [View entities](/refguide/app-settings/#enable-view-entities) app setting for more information.

-OQL v2 syntax is not different from OQL.
-There is a few differences in handling of specific, mostly not very common cases.
+OQL v2 syntax is the same as OQL.
+However, there are a few differences in the handling of specific, mostly not very common, cases.

 When switching to OQL v2, you should check if existing OQL queries in your model have any of these features.

+## OQL V2 Features

 The following changes are included in OQL v2:

-### `GROUP BY` association is no longer allowed
+### `GROUP BY` Association Is No Longer Allowed

-In OQL v2, is is no longer possible to use a path over association in a `GROUP BY` query because the outcome of such query was unpredictable in case of one-to-many and many-to-many associations.
+In OQL v2, you can no longer use a path over association in a `GROUP BY` query because the outcome of such query was unpredictable in the case of one-to-many and many-to-many associations.

 This query is not allowed anymore: